tuin5995-rgb/CodePlusPluss/README.md

 It started as a small project because I wanted to make my own code editor instead of always using a huge IDE for everything.

-Right now, it supports **C, C++, Python and plain text**, with some basic features like syntax highlighting, auto indentation, file management and encoding selection.
+Right now, it supports **C, C++, Python and plain text**, with features such as syntax highlighting, auto indentation, file management, encoding selection and Find / Replace.

 It's still a work in progress, so don't expect it to replace VS Code anytime soon.
-I'm just building it step by step and adding stuff as I go.
+I'm building it step by step and adding features as the project grows.

 ---